Researching your Family History at the County Library Tallaght

 Irish Family History Society.
 Directory of Parish Registers indexed in Ireland.
 Naas: Irish Family History Society, 1997.
 Shelf: LH 929.3415.

 The County Library Tallaght holds an excellent collection of Thom’s Directory (Dublin City and County) and its predecessor the Treble Almanack.
+The South Dublin Villages section from the 1846-1962 Directories are available online in Source.

 Index to the prerogative wills of Ireland 1536-1810. ed. .Sir Arthur Vicars, F.S.A.
 Baltimore, MD: Genealogical Publishing Co.
 Inc., 1997 Shelf: LH 929.3.